DT85/JKEnhanced/README.md

 -   **Click-drag to rotate player model in customization screen - **To help with seeing your character more easily instead of waiting on it to rotate around again.
 -   **MP-style saber hilt list -** Lists lightsabers in the menu without the need for adding menu listings
 -   **r_mode -2 is now default -** sets the game to the monitor's native resolution at launch.
 Change back to r_mode -1 to use windowed mode.
--   **Widescreen HUD fix •** Fixes the HUD to support widescreen resolutions without stretching the HUD elements, default to on. **r_ratioFix**.
+-   **Widescreen HUD fix -** Fixes the HUD to support widescreen resolutions without stretching the HUD elements, default to on. **r_ratioFix**.
--   **Removed black bars in cutscenes •** this helps with widescreen resolutions not cutting off half of the scene.
+-   **Removed black bars in cutscenes -** this helps with widescreen resolutions not cutting off half of the scene.

 **Optional features (separate PK3's):**

--   **Improved jedi_hm** DT's very nice improved Human Male jedi is included with Jedi Robe options with RGB tinting features.
+-   **Improved jedi_hm -** DT's very nice improved Human Male jedi is included with Jedi Robe options with RGB tinting features.
 -   **Build Your Own Lightsaber** - Now lightsabers can be customized like the player species.
 Example customizable hilts are included thanks to AshuraDX and Plasma.

 **Unfinished features, only use if testing:**

 -   **Katarn saber style -** A gun / saber stance.
 No animations yet, but you play around with it (with cheats enabled) by doing "**give weapon_bryar_pistol**" and then "**setsaberstyle katarn**" in the console.
 -   **Z-6 rotary cannon -** Added slot for this weapon, but it has no model yet. **give weapon_z6**

+**Known bugs:**

+-   holsterPlace for .sab files currently does not work
+-   The ingame saber menu won't let you switch from dual sabers to single saber.
+Workaround is to use /saber kyle (or any single saber) and then use the menu to choose one.
+-   g_forceRegenTime doesn't go less than the default value
+-   Player RGB tints can't be removed in the menu

+**Potential future features:**

+-   Health regeneration
+-   Add new weapons like sabers, fitting them to existing classes - like add a new model but it functions just like a blaster pistol with a unique sound and effect color, like sabers do.
+Instead of .sab files we could have .weap or files or something similar.
+As opposed to how it is now where you have to code in new weapons directly.
+-   Adding to the above bullet point, SFX sabers translated into blaster effects with RGB and everything
+-   Headswap, but for all parts, so you can use the pants of one model, the torso of another, and the head of another

 ## Based on OpenJK